Fees, Payment & FAQ

 Why does a client need an evaluation to obtain a diagnosis?
 Does obtaining a diagnosis really matter?

-Why might an assessment seem expensive?
+Why do assessments seem expensive?

-In addition to the time we spend in session, there is additional time spent outside of the session to plan and prepare for the session, score, interpret, synthesize, and create a comprehensive written document that details your unique results.
-My goal is to provide an empirically valid and reliable evaluation to increase accuracy of diagnosis and reduce risk of mis-diagnosis.
+In addition to the time we spend in session, there is more time spent outside of the session to plan and prepare, score, interpret, synthesize data, and create a comprehensive written document that details your unique results.
+Patients don’t come to me to cut corners- Instead, they come to me for an empirically valid and reliable evaluation to increase accuracy of diagnosis and reduce risk of mis-diagnosis.
+Costs of standardized testing materials and office overhead also contribute to total costs.
+My credentials and the quality of my assessments also meet requirements for accommodations and disability requests.

-As a board-certified psychologist, I have spent over a decade learning, training, and practicing methods that are supported by research and client experiences in order to create a cutting-edge assessment process that is flexible, responsive, and is sensitive to the needs of diverse communities.
-My credentials also meet requirements for accommodations and disability requests.
 Over the years I have had clients come to me for a follow-up assessment after receiving a previous assessment by an MFT or LCSW due to limitations of their documentation.

+As an experienced board-certified psychologist, I have spent over 15 years learning, training, and practicing methods that are supported by research and client experiences in order to create a cutting-edge assessment process that is flexible, responsive, and is sensitive to the needs of diverse communities.
+Being board-certified means I have met the highest level of certification in the field of psychology which services as a verification and validation of my advanced skills and competencies.
+I am honestly so proud to have obtained this status as a queer woman of color.

-With that said, in response to increased need and demand for services in the community, I have re-structured my evaluation packages to now offer an assessment option at a reduced rate for clients to improve opportunities for access (hourly and Level 1).
+With that said, in response to increased need and demand for services in the community, I recently re-structured my evaluation packages to now offer an assessment option at a reduced rate for clients to improve opportunities for access (hourly and Level 1).
 I developed the Level 1 model as a method to reduce time spent outside of the session but does not compromise on the integrity of the evaluation protocol.
 By only providing a brief summary letter to document the significant conclusions, more clients are able to access medications and engage in appropriate treatment.
-I can also meet with you on an hourly basis to customize an approach that may meet your needs and fit within your budget.
-Contact me for a consult and we can go over the details.